Updated on 2024-09-27 GMT+08:00

 • Quickly import configurations in the form of files to containers.

-This section describes how to create, delete, view, and update configuration items.
+This section describes how to create, view, update, and delete configuration items for the CCE cluster bound to a Kubernetes environment.

 Prerequisites